Thursday, June 23, 2022

 I found it amusing how the blob of sour cream dislodged all the spices and landed with an almost-audible WHOMPH! on the other ingredients.

 The recipe just says to "pour into a shallow pan" without specifying a size.
 I wanted to make a square sized cake instead of a huge 9"x13" one, but had some misgivings about possible overflow since I wasn't halving the recipe.
-Then, I figured that any extra batter could become a cupcake or two.
+But after a short pause for thought, I figured that any extra batter could become a cupcake or two.
+I needn't have worried about an excess of cake.
 Upon pouring, it appeared I had placed the cake batter in the correct-sized pan.
 But seeing how thick it was made me wonder if I had mismeasured something somewhere.

 I decided to make the icing right after getting the cake into the oven rather than waiting until it was ready to be bedecked.
 Usually I don't mix the icing until it's time to apply it so that it doesn't have any time to dry or harden-- and also because I usually spend the entire baking time cleaning away cake-related splatters and smears from the countertops.
 But this recipe specifically tells us we must cool the icing for 25 minutes before getting it onto the cake.
 With that in mind, I figured that both icing and cake would be ready at the same time.
 And if the cake was still a little warm come cake-dressing time, maybe that would help the icing spread over it.